 Big W Optical offers unlimited free cleaning and adjustments, plus a 12 month in store guarantee if your glasses are found to be faulty, including prescription glasses.

-Your eyesight can be a tricky business, with glasses and how well you can see as individual as the person, meaning that your experience with an optometrist may be completely different to that of someone else.
-As a result, it’s important to look into what your optometrist can do for you in terms of not only service, but the range of eyewear available as well as its convenience.
+Your eyesight can be a tricky business, with prescriptions and how well you can see as individual as the person, meaning your experience with an optometrist may be completely different to that of someone else.
+As a result, it’s important to look into what your optical store can do for you, in terms of not only service, but the range of eyewear available as well as its convenience.

 With many optometry services available for health fund rebates and discounts, it’s a good idea to check with your healthcare provider about what you are covered for, plus if some optometrists have additional benefits to specific health funds to maximise your savings.

-Canstar Blue surveyed 6,059 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have been to an optical store for an eye test and/or prescription fulfilment in the last 2 years that is part of a national chain – in this case, 3,264 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have been to an optical store for an eye test and/or prescription fulfilment in the last 2 years that is part of national chain (this refers to full service optical stores that both offer eye tests and sell products such as glasses and lenses) – in this case, 3,241 people.

 Australia’s Favourite City to Visit - April 18th